The Mineral aquamarine

 valued by collectors in their natural form.

 Despite the relatively abundant supply of fine Aquamarine, good crystals still demand a premium.
 Numerous localities worldwide produce outstanding specimens; this list is by no means complete.
-Brazil is a major producer of Aquamarine, especially in the Jequitinhonha valley in Minas Gerais, where it occurs in the areas of Araçuaí, Coronel Murta, Palmital, and Pedra Azul.
-A deep blue Aqumarine comes from Medina in Minas Gerais.
+Brazil is a major producer of Aquamarine, especially in the Jequitinhonha valley region in Minas Gerais, where it occurs in the areas of Araçuaí, Coronel Murta, Palmital, and Pedra Azul (especially at the Medina pegmatite field.)
 Other Brazilian occurrences are Guaratinga, in Bahia, where the Aquamarine forms in gemmy tower-shaped crystals; and in Mimoso do Sul, in Espírito Santo.

 Pakistan undoubtedly produces the most outstanding crystals of Aquamarine, and some of these crystals can be huge gemmy giants.
 There are several important deposits in the northern mountains; particular noteworthy are the Shigar Valley, Skardu District, Baltistan; and Nagar, Hunza Valley, Gilgit District.